danieleades/requiem/docs/src/maintaining/correcting-hrids.md

 # Correcting HRIDs

-The `req clean` command corrects outdated parent HRIDs in requirement files.
+The `req sync` command corrects outdated parent HRIDs in requirement files.
 This chapter explains when and how to use it.

 ## The Problem